tomaskovacik/VAGRadioRemote/README.md

 #include "VAGRadioRemote.h"
 ```

-define arduino pin which will be connected to "REM" pin of radio
+define arduino pin which will be connected to "REM" pin of radio and/or pin for input from remote control to read pressed button
+input pin must have hardware input capability

 ```
 #define REMOTEOUT 2
+#define REMOTEIN 3
 ```

 then initialize library with this line:

 ```
-VAGRadioRemote remote(REMOTEOUT);
+VAGRadioRemote remote(REMOTEOUT); //only output VAGRadioRemote remote(REMOTEOUT,-1); //only output VAGRadioRemote remote(REMOTEOUT,REMOTEIN);  //for both input and output VAGRadioRemote remote(-1,REMOTEIN);  //only input
 ```

 in setup() function include this line for set pin as output: